Updated July 15, 2022

 - Try pet therapy.
 Take a time-out with an animal

-Book an appointment to discuss the cause of your anxiety.
-This can provide a long-term solution.
+While this can provide a long-term solution it can help your whole life to improve.
 Your therapist will work to understand the triggers and cause of your anxiety.

-If you’re feeling anxious, see a therapist to work through emotional issues.
+If you’re feeling anxious or depressing, seeing a therapist to work through emotional issues can be a huge help.

 If you don’t want medical intervention, there are holistic healing techniques that may provide some relief.
 Holistic healing techniques do not provide medication.

-Begin getting routine massages to help loosen muscles.
-This puts less pressure on the muscles.
+Massage therapy can help to reduce overall anxiety and muscle tension.
 With massages, a patient is less likely to suffer from painful tension headaches.

 Acupuncture is another excellent holistic therapy that can be implemented.
 Acupuncture needles can be inserted in the neck and muscles to loosen muscles.
 Acupuncture has a similar effect with anxiety as massage does.